 Also for me, eating lighter in the evening helps.
 I can tell a big difference when I go out too many evenings or eat too many big dinners.

 So, how do you lose weight after 50?

-It makes me sad, knowing that my children and grandchildren probably won’t have my life expectancy because of the way people eat now.
+It makes me sad, knowing that my children and grandchildren may not have my life expectancy because of the way people eat now.

 Sounds good, but what about the cost of eating healthy?

 Lots of people think it’s more expensive to eat healthy.
 It’s really not.
 And even if it is, wouldn’t it still make sense to feed yourself food that is nourishing and good for your body?

 If you plan your menus and cook at home, it’s usually costs no more to eat fresh food than the processed and take-out food that most people eat.